rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 My recommended learning paths (extracted from the book) after you have read it:

+* **Connecting to a Database and/or Authentication:** In a growing React application, you may want to persist data eventually.
+The data should be stored in a database so it can survive after a browser session, and so it can be shared across different users using your application.
+The simplest way to introduce a database is Firebase.
+In [this tutorial](https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial/), you will find a step-by-step guide on how to use Firebase authentication in React.
+Beyond that, you can use Firebase's realtime database to store user entities.

 * **State Management:** You have used React `this.setState()` and `this.state` to manage and access local component state.
-That's a perfect start.
-However, in a larger application you will experience the [limits of React's local component state](https://www.robinwieruch.de/learn-react-before-using-redux/).
-Therefore you can use a third-party state management library such as [Redux or MobX](https://www.robinwieruch.de/redux-mobx-confusion/).
-On the course platform [Road to React](https://roadtoreact.com/), you will find the course "Taming the State in React" that teaches advanced local state in React, Redux and MobX.
-The course comes with an ebook as well, but I recommend everyone to dive into the source code and screencasts too.
-If you liked this book, you should definitely checkout Taming the State in React.
+That's a good start.
+In a larger application, however, you will experience the [limits of React's local component state](https://www.robinwieruch.de/learn-react-before-using-redux/).
+It is imperative you learn to use third-party state management libraries like [Redux or MobX](https://www.robinwieruch.de/redux-mobx-confusion/).
+On the [Road to React](https://roadtoreact.com/) platform, you will find the course "Taming the State in React" that teaches about advanced local state management using Redux and MobX.
+The course comes with an ebook as well, but I recommend you dive into the source code and screencasts too.

-* **Connecting to a Database and/or Authentication:** In a growing React application, you may want to persist data eventually.
-The data should be stored in a database so that it can survive after a browser session and be shared across different users using your application.
-The simplest way to introduce a database is using Firebase.
-In [this comprehensive tutorial](https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial/), you will find a step by step guide on how to use Firebase authentication (sign up, sign in, sign out, ...) in React.
-Beyond that, you will use Firebase's realtime database to store user entities.
-After that, it's up to you to store more data in the database which is needed by your application.

-* **Tooling with Webpack and Babel:** In the book you have used *create-react-app* to set up your application.
-At some point, when you have learned React, you might want to learn the tooling around it.
-It enables you to setup your own project without *create-react-app*.
-I can recommend to follow a minimal setup with [Webpack and Babel](https://www.robinwieruch.de/minimal-react-webpack-babel-setup/).
-Afterward, you can apply more tooling on your own.
-For instance, you could [use ESLint](https://www.robinwieruch.de/react-eslint-webpack-babel/) to follow a unified code style in your application.
+* **Tooling with Webpack and Babel:** We used *create-react-app* to set up the application we created for this book.
+At some point you may want to learn the tooling around it, which enables you to setup your own project without *create-react-app*.
+I recommend a minimal setup with [Webpack and Babel](https://www.robinwieruch.de/minimal-react-webpack-babel-setup/), after which you can apply additional tooling on your own.
+For instance, you could [use ESLint](https://www.robinwieruch.de/react-eslint-webpack-babel/) to follow a unified code style.

+* **Code Organization:** Recall if you will the chapter about code organization.
+You can apply these changes now, if you haven't already.
+It will help organize your components in structured files and folders (modules), and it will help you understand the principles of code splitting, reusability, maintainability, and module API design.
+Your applications will eventually grow and need to be structured into modules, so it's better to start now.

+* **Testing:** The book only scratched the surface of testing.
+If you are not familiar with the topic, you should dive deeper into unit testing and integration testing, especially with React applications.
+I would recommend to stick to Enzyme and Jest for implementations, to refine your approaches with unit and snapshot tests.

-* **React Component Syntax:** The possibilities and best practices to implement React components evolve over time.
+* **React Component Syntax:** The best practices for implementing React components evolve over time.
 You will find many ways to write your React components, especially React class components, in other learning resources.
-You can checkout {{% a_blank "this GitHub repository" "https://github.com/rwieruch/react-alternative-class-component-syntax" %}} to find out about an alternative way to write React class components.
-By using the class field declarations, you can write them even more concise in the future.
+A GitHub repository called [react-alternative-class-component-syntax](https://github.com/the-road-to-learn-react/react-alternative-class-component-syntax) is a great way to learn alternative ways to write React class components.
+By using class field declarations, you can write them even more concisely in the future.

-* **Other Projects:** After learning plain React, it is always good to apply the learnings first in your own projects before learning something new.
-You could write your own tic-tac-toe game or a simple calculator in React.
-There are plenty of tutorials out there that use only React to build something exciting.
-Check out mine about building [a paginated and infinite scrolling list](https://www.robinwieruch.de/react-paginated-list/), [showcasing tweets on a Twitter wall](https://www.robinwieruch.de/react-svg-patterns/) or [connecting your React application to Stripe for charging money](https://www.robinwieruch.de/react-express-stripe-payment/).
-Experiment with these mini applications to get comfortable in React.

-* **UI Components:** You shouldn't make the mistake to introduce too early a UI component library in your project.
-First, you should learn how to implement and use a dropdown, checkbox or dialog in React with standard HTML elements from scratch.
-The major part of these components will manage their own local state.
-A checkbox has to know whether it is checked or not checked.
-Thus you should implement them as controlled components.
-After you went through all the foundational implementations, you can introduce a UI component library which gives you checkboxes and dialogs as React components.
+* **UI Components:** Many beginners make the mistake of introducing UI component libraries too early in their projects.
+It is more practical to learn how to implement and use a dropdown, checkbox, or dialog in React with standard HTML elements.
+Most of these components will manage their own local state.
+A checkbox has to know whether it is checked or unchecked, so you should implement them as controlled components.
+After we covered the foundational implementations, introducing a UI component library with checkboxes and dialogs as React components should be easier.

-* **Code Organization:** On your way reading the book, you came across one chapter about code organization.
-You could apply these changes now, if you haven't done it yet.
-It will organize your components in structured files and folders (modules).
-In addition, it helps you to understand and learn the principles of code splitting, reusability, maintainability and module API design.
-Eventually your application will grow in size and you will need to structure it in modules.
-So it's better you get started now.

-* **Testing:** The book only scratched the surface of testing.
-If you are not familiar with the general topic, you could dive deeper into the concepts of unit testing and integration testing, especially in context of React applications.
-On an implementation level, I would recommend to stick to Enzyme and Jest in order to refine your approach of testing with unit tests and snapshot tests in React.

-* **Routing:** You can implement routing for your application with {{% a_blank "react-router" "https://github.com/ReactTraining/react-router" %}}.
-So far, you only have one page in your application.
-React Router helps you to have multiple pages across multiple URLs.
+* **Routing:** You can implement routing for your application with [react-router](https://github.com/ReactTraining/react-router).
+So far, there is only one page in your application.
+React Router helps manage multiple pages across multiple URLs.
 When you introduce routing to your application, you don't make any requests to your web server to request the next page.
 The router will do everything for you on the client-side.
 So get your hands dirty and introduce routing in your application.

-* **Type Checking:** In one chapter, you have used React PropTypes to define component interfaces.
-It is a general good practice to prevent bugs.
-But the PropTypes are only checked on runtime.
-You can go one step further to introduce static type checking on compile time. {{% a_blank "TypeScript" "https://www.typescriptlang.org/" %}}" is one popular approach.
-But in the React ecosystem, people often use {{% a_blank "Flow" "https://flowtype.org/" %}}.
-I can recommend to give Flow a shot, if you are interested to make your application more robust.
+* **Type Checking:** Earlier, we used React PropTypes to define component interfaces.
+It is a good practice to prevent bugs, but the PropTypes are only checked on runtime.
+You can go further by introducing static type checking at compile time.
+[TypeScript](https://www.typescriptlang.org/) and [Flow](https://flowtype.org/) are popular type systems for React.

-* **React Native:** {{% a_blank "React Native" "https://facebook.github.io/react-native/" %}} brings your application on mobile devices.
-You can apply your learnings from React to ship iOS and Android applications.
-The learning curve, once you have learned React, shouldn't be steep in React Native.
-Both share the same principles.
-You will only encounter different layout components on mobile than you are used to in web applications.
+* **React Native:** [React Native](https://facebook.github.io/react-native/) brings your application to mobile devices, such as iOS and Android applications.
+Once you've mastered React, the learning curve for React Native shouldn't be that steep, as they share the same principles.
+The only difference with mobile are the layout components.

 <hr class="section-divider">

 Now you should know everything what you can expect from the book.
 You can pay what you want, because I want to enable everyone to learn React.
 I would really appreciate your support on social media to reach as many people as possible to grab a version of the book.
 If you sign up for the Newsletter to grab yourself a version of the book, you should get a confirmation e-mail where you will find the URL to the course platform.
 There the book can be found as "The Bare Essentials" package without any pricing tag.
+Enjoy reading and I promise you will learn lots from it.